zladovan/gradle-avrohugger-plugin/README.md

 }
 ```

-By default scala classes generation will be triggered during build before `compileScala` task.
+Then by default scala classes generation will be triggered during build before `compileScala` task.
 It will look into directory `src/main/avro` for all files ending with `.avsc`, `.avdl`, `.avro` or `.avpr`.
 Classes will be generated under `${buildDir}/generated-src/avro` and they will be added to `main` scala source set.

-> You can call `avroScalaGenerate` task to perform classes generation only
+> You can always call `avroScalaGenerate` task to perform classes generation only

 ## Configuration